mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Deal 4 damage to a minion AND your General.

 name:     Fighting Spirit
-text:     Give all friendly minions +1 Health.
+text:     Give all friendly minions +1❤️.
 Put a random Battle Pet into your hand.

 name:     Fortified Assault
 text:     Turn an enemy minion's space into Hallowed Ground.
 Deal it 1 damage for each friendly Hallowed Ground.